IAS - Indian Administrative Service

 IAS Career Options

+As IAS full form signifies the career of an IAS officer deals with administration.
 Members of the Indian Administrative Service hold various administrative posts like District Collector, Heads of Departments, and Head of Public Enterprises at the state level.
-They can also be posted on deputation to the Central Government to various posts.
+They can also be posted on deputation to the Central Government to various administrative posts.

 - Sub-Divisional Magistrate in a sub-division of a district (Entry)/Section Officer in Central Govt.
 District Magistrate (Collector) in a district or Joint Secretary in State Government or Undersecratary/Principal Private Secretary in Govt. of India